alesbrelih/gitlab-ci-ls/README.md

 ## Integration with Neovim

-Currently this tool isn't available on [yet](https://github.com/mason-org/mason-registry/pull/5256).
+Currently this tool isn't available on Mason [yet](https://github.com/mason-org/mason-registry/pull/5256).

 If you want to include it to test it you can use: